NanMu-SICNU/SlimFormer/README.md

 If you find our code useful for your research, please cite our paper:

-Y. Hu, N. Mu; L. Liu, L. Zhang, and J. Jiang, "Slimmable Transformer with Hybrid Axial-Attention for Medical Image Segmentation", Computers in Biology and Medicine, 2024.
-(Under Review)
+Y. Hu, N. Mu, L. Liu, L. Zhang, and J. Jiang, "Slimmable Transformer with Hybrid Axial-Attention for Medical Image Segmentation", Computers in Biology and Medicine, 2024. (**Under Review**)

 In case of any questions, please contact the corresponding author N. Mu at nanmu@sicnu.edu.cn